 I know what you’re thinking.
-You’ve already seen 15 best WordPress plugins posts this month and you can’t possibly read another one.
+You’ve already seen a million “best WordPress plugins” posts this month and you can’t possibly read another one.
 Trust me, I feel your pain.
-It seems like every popular website has some arbitrary list of the best WordPress plugins of 2015, 2014, and 2013, on their blog.
+It seems like every popular website has some arbitrary list of the best WordPress plugins of 2018, 2017, and 2016, on their blog.
 The thing is, most of them are totally full of crap.

 I’m going to say it right now: I hate most WordPress plugins.
 They’re terrible.
 They’re poorly coded, hard to use, full of bugs and security holes, and they’ll slow down your website.
 Anyone who tells you otherwise is either misinformed, being disingenuous, or has an ulterior motive (like affiliate revenue).